DmitriySh/microservices/README.md

 ```

  - open URL [https://\<ingress-ip\>:80>](https://\<ingress-ip\>:80>) and be aware components are available;
- if it necessary wait a few minutes
+ wait a few minutes until the initialization is completed